 Things to consider first:

 1) Do you have the right equipment?
 An HD camera and good tripod can make a HUGE difference.
-Take a look at our recommendations here, or get everything you need in one fell swoop: VidSwap Filming Kits.
+Take a look at our recommendations here.

 2) Make sure to properly set up your camcorder's record mode.
 Take a look at our recommendations here.